IMEC: History

-Imec was founded in 1984 as a non-profit organization led by Prof. Roger Baron Van Overstraeten.
-The name imec is an acronym of the original full name: Interuniversitair Micro-Electronica Centrum VZW.
-It is supervised by a Board of Directors, which includes delegates from industry, Flemish universities and the Flemish Government.
-Since 1984, imec has been led by Roger Van Overstraeten, Gilbert Declerck (as of June 1999), and Luc Van den Hove (as of July 2009).
+IMEC was founded in 1984 as a non-profit organization led by Prof. Roger Baron Van Overstraeten.
+The name IMEC is an acronym of the original full name: Interuniversitair Micro-Electronica Centrum VZW.
+It is supervised by a board of directors, which includes delegates from industry, Flemish universities and the Flemish Government.
+Since 1984, IMEC has been led by Roger Van Overstraeten, Gilbert Declerck (as of June 1999), and Luc Van den Hove (as of July 2009).

+In 2015, IMEC created a joint venture with Huawei and Semiconductor Manufacturing International Corporation (SMIC).

-In February 2016, it was announced that imec would be merging with the Flemish digital research center, iMinds.
+In February 2016, it was announced that IMEC would be merging with the Flemish digital research center, iMinds.
 The merge was finalized on September 21, 2016.

+In January 2024, it was announced that IMEC would open a centre of R&D in the Andalusia Technology Park in Málaga, Spain.

+In March 2024, the Flemish Government stated that IMEC would "drastically reduce" its partnerships with China due to export control concerns.

-Advanced Semiconductor Scaling
+Advanced semiconductor scaling

-Imec is well-known for its expertise in shrinking circuitry and the applicability of nanotechnology in novel industries.
-In 2015, The New York Times stated that imec has helped pioneer techniques to produce some of the world’s smallest and most sophisticated chips and the centre is considered to be a world-leader in nanoelectronics research.
+IMEC is well known for its expertise in shrinking circuitry and the applicability of nanotechnology in novel industries.
+In 2015, The New York Times stated that IMEC had helped pioneer techniques to produce some of the world's smallest and most sophisticated chips and the centre was considered to be a world-leader in nanoelectronics research.

-In December 2022, imec signed a cooperation agreement with new Japanese venture Rapidus for production of 2 nm process semiconductor chips.
+In December 2022, IMEC signed a cooperation agreement with the new Japanese venture Rapidus for the production of 2 nm process semiconductor chips.

 Energy

-Imec performs research in smart energy, ranging from developing ways to actively and cost-effectively plan, deploy and manage smart grid networks up to improving the efficiency, production and storage cost of (solar) energy.
+IMEC performs research in smart energy, ranging from developing ways to actively and cost-effectively plan, deploy, and manage smart grid networks up to improving the efficiency, production and storage cost of (solar) energy.
 Considerable advances have been made in solar cell and solid state battery technologies.

-Together with KU Leuven, VITO, and UHasselt, imec set up a separate R&D hub to perform research into sustainable energy and intelligent energy systems.
+Together with KU Leuven, VITO, and UHasselt, IMEC set up a separate R&D hub to perform research into sustainable energy and intelligent energy systems.
 The project is named EnergyVille and employs 400 researchers whose work centers around six interdisciplinary domains: photovoltaics, electrical and thermal storage, power control and conversion, electrical and thermal networks, buildings and districts, strategies and markets.